 Since we are working at order e^6 we need, in principle, to include all loop diagrams to this order in perturbation theory contributing to the form factor.
 The interference term of two-loop diagrams and the tree-level diagram and the interference term of a one-loop diagram with one incoming collinear photon and a tree-level diagram with also one incoming collinear photon are of order e^6 .
-We treat these diagrams and its collinear divergent contribution to the amplitude in the appendix C and D. The two-loop contribution treated in D goes like $\log^2(m_e)$ and therefore can not cancel the KLN anomaly.
-The interference term treated in C is of order $\log(m_e)$ but will not cancel the KLN anomaly as shown in appendix C. Thus, the log-divergent term in the amplitude square (8) can't be canceled.
+We treat these diagrams and its collinear divergent contribution to the amplitude in the "Appendix C and D".
+In "Appendix D" we show that the two-loop contribution goes like $\log^2(m_e)$ without any subleading $log(m_e)$ contribution and therefore can not cancel the KLN anomaly.
+The interference term treated in "Appendix C" is of order $log(m_e)$ but will not cancel the KLN anomaly as shown in "Appendix C".
+Thus, the logdivergent term in the amplitude square (8) can't be canceled.
 This is intuitively clear from the fact that the KLN anomaly appears when $k \neq k'$.